 - Medical school transcript(s)

-- USMLE or COMLEX scores (Step I and Step II, when available)
+- USMLE and COMLEX scores, if applicable (Step I, II and CS when available)

 - ECFMG certification (as applicable)

-Candidates will only be invited to interview if ECFMG certified (as applicable).
+Candidates requiring ECMFG certification will only be invited to interview if ECFMG certified.
 Applicants must be a U.S. citizen, permanent resident or have an EAD card.

 Resident selection into this program is via application through ERAS and selection through the NRMP.
 Interested candidates must apply to the distinction program through ERAS and should rank both Pediatric (Categorical) and Pediatric (Distinction) programs in NRMP.

-After review of application materials, qualified applicants will be contacted by our program to schedule an interview.
-We conduct interviews from mid-October through December.
+After review of application materials, the program will contact qualified applicants, via Interview Broker, to schedule an interview.
+The program conducts interviews from mid-October through December.